AireshBhat/Rust-Websocket-Server/docs/status.md

 6. **Message Broadcasting**: Optimizing notification delivery to minimize overhead when broadcasting to millions of connections.

+7. **Ed25519 Authentication Flow**:
+   - WebSocket connections authenticate using ed25519 cryptographic signatures
+   - Signatures verify user identity without storing sensitive credentials
+   - Actor-based verification allowing immediate connection termination on failure
+   - Potential for signature caching to improve performance

 ## Technical Debt/Issues

 1. **WebSocket Scaling**: Need to verify the architecture can truly handle millions of concurrent connections.
 2. **Database Load**: High-volume data for network connections may cause database bottlenecks.
 3. **Redis Configuration**: Need to optimize Redis for connection tracking and caching.
 4. **Error Handling**: Need to ensure consistent error response format across all endpoints.
-5. **WebSocket Authentication**: Need to implement secure authentication for WebSocket connections.
+5. **WebSocket Authentication**: Need to implement secure authentication for WebSocket connections using ed25519-dalek.
 6. **Service Implementation**: Need to complete service implementations with the new dependency injection pattern.
 7. **Testing Infrastructure**: Need comprehensive testing for WebSocket connections at scale.
 8. **Monitoring**: Need to implement detailed metrics collection for performance monitoring.
+9. **Signature Verification Performance**: Need to optimize cryptographic operations for high-volume connections.
+10. **Public Key Management**: Need to implement efficient storage and retrieval of public keys.

 ## Next Steps